aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

     0.99999994

+Now that we have a basic understanding of obtaining sentence embeddings, let's dive into a practical example.
+We'll compute embeddings for two sentences and then measure their cosine similarity.

-## Compute some embeddings
+## Compute Two Embeddings and Measure Their Cosine Similarity

-We use a little helper function that could be enriched to clean the input text.
-In the present version we only remove carriage return and line feed.
+To facilitate this process, we'll use a helpful function that can be expanded upon in the future.
+For now, it removes any carriage returns and line feeds from the input text:

 ```python
 def get_embedding(text, normalize=True):